Lemon-412/Lemon-412/README.md

-**About Me:**
+**More About Me:**

 - 👯 I'm still working hard to learn new stuffs.
-- ⚡ To learn more about me, you may visit [my github page](https://lemon-412.github.io/).
+- ⚡ To learn more about me, please visit [my github page](https://lemon-412.github.io/).
-- 📫 Feel free to contact me via: lemon412 at foxmail.com
+- 📫 Feel free to contact me via: lemon412 at foxmail dot com